SergioBonatto/YuuOS/README.md

 ### Process Management and Scheduling

-YuuOS implements cooperative multitasking for a fixed number of processes (`PROCS_MAX`).
+PraxisOS implements cooperative multitasking for a fixed number of processes (`PROCS_MAX`).

 -   **Process Control Block:** The state of each process is maintained in a `struct process`, which contains its ID, state (`PROC_RUNNABLE`, `PROC_EXITED`, etc.), a pointer to its kernel stack, and a pointer to its root page table.